Singapore venture creation group 65LAB funds NUS novel biologics project targeting lung diseases

 Associate Professor Ge Ruowen, Department of Biological Sciences, NUS, said:

 “Over the past few years, we have successfully demonstrated that our therapeutic target is highly effective in the selective elimination of pro-inflammatory immune cells in preclinical disease models.
-65LAB’s award will enable the progression of a novel biologic candidate through pre-clinical development to a potential New Co creation focusing on COPD.”
+65LAB’s funding will enable the progression of a novel biologic candidate through pre-clinical development to a potential new company creation focusing on COPD.”

 Forging Partnerships to Drive Biotech Venture Creation

-65LAB was established by global investors ClavystBio, Leaps by Bayer, Lightstone Ventures, Polaris Partners and the Polaris Innovation Fund, as well as global life science company Evotec, to drive scientific advancement and create new biotech ventures from Singapore.
+65LAB was established by global investors ClavystBio, Leaps by Bayer, Lightstone Ventures, Polaris Partners and the Polaris Innovation Fund, together with global life science company Evotec, to drive scientific advancement and create new biotech ventures from Singapore.

 The award by 65LAB underscores the importance of close partnerships between academic institutions and industry leaders in accelerating the commercialisation of promising innovations.
-Ge Ruowen’s project was selected through a competitive evaluation process and received unanimous support from 65LAB’s investors and partners.
+Associate Professor Ge’s project was selected through a competitive evaluation process and received unanimous support from 65LAB’s investors and partners.

 Dr Ho Wen Qi, Therapeutics Lead at ClavystBio and Director of 65LAB said: